Key Takeaways

 Reminder sequences and no-show reduction

-Automated appointment reminders are table stakes for both platforms.
+Automated appointment reminders are table stakes across all seven platforms.
 Where they differ is in the configurability of those sequences.
 Pabau allows multi-step reminder workflows (initial confirmation, 48-hour reminder, day-of SMS) tied to specific appointment types.
-SimplePractice’s reminder system is reliable and well-regarded, though it is less configurable for practices running complex multi-treatment schedules.
+SimplePractice and Jane App offer reliable, well-regarded reminders that are simpler to configure but less suited to complex multi-treatment schedules.
+IntakeQ, Kareo/Tebra, and DrChrono include reminder automation oriented around their EHR or billing workflows, and Jotform Health depends on integrations for reminder sequences beyond basic form notifications.

 See Pabau’s intake automation in action